Milo-sipper/notes-for-different-ctfs/README.md

-This is where my writeups may go
-Will be seperated into different categories
+This is where my writeups may go, and it will be separated into different categories